 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-At least, Liam O'Brien has to speak it, for his Mighty Nein character Caleb Widogast (coming to Prime Video this fall)
+At least, Liam O'Brien has to do so, for his Mighty Nein character Caleb Widogast (coming to Prime Video this fall)

 Not everybody can be J.R.R.
 Tolkien.
-For most of us out there, it’s goshdarn hard to create a fantasy language.
+For most of us out there, it’s goshdarn hard to keep multiple languages in mind as you’re creating a fantasy world.
 Even the cast of Critical Role, who have been on the fantasy scene for quite some time now, struggle with it.
-Or at the very least, cast member Liam O’Brien has been struggling with it, as he record his lines for upcoming animated series The Mighty Nein.
+Or at the very least, cast member Liam O’Brien has been struggling with it, as he recorded his lines for the upcoming animated series The Mighty Nein.

-O’Brien mentioned his struggles at the Critical Role panel that went down at San Diego Comic Com 2025, where he was joined by fellow Critical Role cast Matthew Mercer, Travis Willingham, Sam Riegel, Ashley Johnson, Taliesin Jaffe, Marisha Ray, and Laura Bailey.
+O’Brien mentioned his struggles at the Critical Role panel that went down at San Diego Comic Con 2025, where he was joined by fellow Critical Role cast members Matthew Mercer, Travis Willingham, Sam Riegel, Ashley Johnson, Taliesin Jaffe, Marisha Ray, and Laura Bailey.
 In case you don’t know, the upcoming Mighty Nein is an adaptation of the Critical Role liveplay campaign of the same name.
-And in that campaign, O’Brien plays Caleb Widogast, who speaks fictional language Zemnian.
+And in that campaign, O’Brien plays Caleb Widogast, who speaks a language that, in the world of Exandria, is known as Zemnian.

 Asked about what he loves doing in the booth for the Mighty Nein series, O’Brien said “I love working on episodes of the show where I'm asking myself, ‘Why did I do this?
 Why did I think this out?’”

-“There's going to be scenes with subtitled Zemnian,” O’Brien tells the crowd, “And it's pretty cool.”
+“There's going to be scenes with subtitled Zemnian,” O’Brien continues, “And it's pretty cool.”

-It’s a very cool thing to look forward to in The Mighty Nein, but I won’t lie, I’m glad there will be subtitles for the laypeople like myself.
+In any case, I’m glad there will be subtitles in The Mighty Nein for the laypeople like myself.
 Again, not everybody can be J.R.R.
 Tolkien.

-The Mighty Nein debuts on Prime Video November 19.
+The Mighty Nein debuts on Prime Video on November 19.

 About Comic-Con International: San Diego 2025